Wai Hon's Blog

 Issues

-- Emacs is no longer colorful.
+• Emacs was no longer colorful.

-- Some keybindings do not work.
+• Some keybindings did not work.

-- Cannot copy text to native clipboard.
+• I could not copy text to the native clipboard.

-- Allows using the same Emacs instance across multiple computers.
+• Using the same Emacs instance across multiple computers.

-- Allows eliminating Crostini on my Chromebook.
+• Eliminating Crostini on my Chromebook.

-- Reduces the need to synchronize files and resolve conflicts.
+• Reducing the need to synchronize files and resolve conflicts.

-- Remote file editing is faster than Tramp.
+• Remote file editing is faster than Tramp.

-, etc). - No font size scaling issues.
+• No font size scaling issue.

 Solutions